 TIPS FOR MENTAL WELLBEING

 We humans are social beings.
 We need people around us.
 Reaching out to people you trust is one of the best ways to reduce anxiety and boredom.
-Talk “face-to-face” with friends and loved ones using social media and video channels such as FaceTime, Whats App, Skype, or Zoom.
-As lockdown eases, gradually begin to ease yourself back into society and consider planning socially distant get togethers or continue to organise virtual get-togethers.
+Talk “face-to-face” with friends and loved ones or use social media and video channels such as FaceTime, Whats App, Skype, or Zoom.
 When we are struggling its important to talk.
 Trusted friends, family or colleagues can help.
-You can also seek professional help.
+You can also seek professional help in the form of counselling or psychotherapy.

-COVID-19 is has become a huge source of anxiety across the UK and the rest of the world, having a detrimental effect on our mental health.
-There was a real psychological challenge attached to being in lockdown and many people will still be suffering emotion effects from this.
-As the world comes to terms with what has happened and we get used to the 'new normal' as lockdown eases, it is perfectly natural to feel anxious, distressed and vulnerable.
-As restrictions are eased, we will all face new psychological and physical challenges.
+COVID-19 became a huge source of anxiety across the UK and the rest of the world, having a detrimental effect on our mental health.
+There was a real psychological challenge attached to being in lockdown and many people will still be suffering the emotional impact of this.
+As the world comes to terms with what has happened and we transition back to a world with no restrictions, it is perfectly natural to feel anxious, distressed, and vulnerable.